Global phase diagram of the one-dimensional Sachdev-Ye-Kitaev model at finite $N$: Model

-In the following, we shall focus on the case of vanishing onsite interactions, namely $U_{ijkl,x}\!=\!0$, while varying the nearest-neighboring SYK interaction strength $J$ with respect to the hopping strength $t$.
+In the following, we shall focus on the case of vanishing onsite interactions, namely $U_{ijkl,x}\!=\!0$, while varying the nearest-neighbor SYK interaction strength $J$ with respect to the hopping strength $t$.
 This is partly because the onsite SYK interactions cannot be defined for the case of $N\!=\!2$ Majorana fermions.
 In contrast, a finite nearest-neighbor SYK interaction $J$ is allowed for all $N\!\ge\!
 2$, including $N\!=\!2$.
-As the case of $N\!=\!2$ is numerically more accessible, we can obtain reliable results up to a reasonably large system size $L$.
+As the case of $N\!=\!2$ is numerically more accessible, we can obtain more reliable results up to a reasonably large system size $L$.
+Nonetheless, we would like to emphasize that the general feature of the global phase diagram and the universal properties of the MBL transitions do not depend on the specific SYK interactions we consider.
+In other words, we expect that characters of the phase diagram and the transitions obtained for the nearest-neighbor SYK interactions also apply to the case of onsite SYK interactions.
+As an illustration, we calculate the many-body level statistics with solely onsite SYK interactions for $N=4$, the result of which shown in Fig. S2 of the Supplemental Material is qualitatively the same as that of the nearest-neighbor SYK interactions.
 Consequently, we study the phase diagram as a function of $N$ and $J/t$ to include the case of $N\!=\!2$, while setting the onsite interaction to be zero.
-Nonetheless, we would like to emphasize that the general feature of the global phase diagram does not depend on the specific SYK interactions we consider.
-In other words, we expect that characters of the phase diagram obtained for the nearest-neighbor SYK interactions also applies to the case of onsite SYK interactions.